jfalkbjer/spring-cloud-demo/README.md

 {"name":"jifa","authorities":"ROLE_ADMIN:ROLE_USER"}
 ```

-Use the greeting-client with the token:
+Using the greeting-client with HTTPS and token.
+Use -k to skip verification of the certificate, since we have a self-signed certificate:
 ```
-curl -v http://localhost:8080/api/greet -H "Authorization: Bearer <access_token>" {"greeting":"Hello World!"}
+curl -v https://localhost:8080/api/greet -H "Authorization: Bearer <access_token>" -k {"greeting":"Hello World!"}
 ```